 Whether you’re in the mood for seed-spitting contests, juicy giants, sweet yellow babies, or something else entirely, I can practically guarantee that you’ll find exactly the watermelon variety you’re looking for in this roundup.

-Before I get into the specifics of these 25 varieties, here’s a peek at the ones that made it onto my list:
+Before I get into the specifics of these 25 watermelon cultivars, here’s a peek at the ones that made it onto my list:

-Picnic type cultivars are what most of us think of when we think of watermelon.
+Picnic type watermelons are what most of us think of when we imagine a watermelon.

 Whether oblong or round, the fruits weigh at least 15 pounds, but often more – enough to feed a small crowd during a summer gathering.